 So he has this weapons factory and next door he’s making coke and heroin, or storing it at least?

 Yeah, poppies, bagged next door.
 He said it was his own stash, but then again he could have been talking complete rubbish.
 I would very much doubt it, though.

 Did he talk to you about selling heroin?

-No, it was more “This is what we make, would you like some?”
-It was more showing off, with a lot of the focus put upon his absolutely mental pirate parrot, which was jumping around from shoulder to shoulder.
-It was kind of a tiny budgie with half of its feathers fallen off and looked a bit like a zombie parrot.
+No. It was more, “This is what we make, would you like some?”
+It was more showing off, with a lot of the focus put on his absolutely insane pirate parrot, which was jumping around from shoulder to shoulder.
+It was kind of tiny with half of its feathers fallen off and looked a bit like a zombie parrot.
 It looked fairly offensive and I think it was swearing at us, it was a pretty funny animal.

 Fat and lazy.

-He must have been on his game, though?
+He must have been on his game though, right?

 The view from the Khyber pass on the Pakistani border to Afghanistan.